xfiveco/chisel-recipes/wp-attachment-size/README.md

 # Get human readable attachment size in WordPress

+_This recipe demonstrates how you can extend Twig with your own functions in Chisel._

-If you display a list of attachments with your posts or custom post types, you can display their file size and type with this short recipe.
+If you display a list of attachments with your posts or custom post types, you can display their file size and type like follows.

 First update `[your-theme]/Chisel/TwigExtensions.php`, add new method to the `TwigExtensions` class